Back to Guides

 If you have more than one Kindle registered with auto-delivery enabled, each new file gets delivered to all of them.
 Useful if you read on a Paperwhite at home and a Scribe on the train.

-The free tier and auto-delivery
+The free trial and auto-delivery

 Practically: